 - If what you’re trying isn’t working, stop and try again in a couple of weeks.

-- Avoid anger and shaming them for the accidents.
+- Expect accidents and avoid anger and shaming them for these.

 - Often ‘wees’ will be sorted before ‘poos’.